crate/services-docs/docs/howtos/delete-cluster.rst

 The easiest and preferred way to delete a cluster is via the CrateDB Cloud Console.
 Make sure you are logged in to the Console with a user that has admin access in the organization where your cluster is deployed.
-For more on what that means, please see our documentation on :ref:`user roles
+For more on what that means, please see the documentation on :ref:`user roles
 <user-roles>`.

 First, you need to select the cluster in question.
 To do this, we need to